wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 ##### 23 Offence to fail to comply with conditions of licence

-*   A licensed insurer commits an offence if it fails to comply with a condition of its licence and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   A licensed insurer commits an offence if it fails to comply with a condition of its licence and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 23: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 24 Licensed insurer must report likely failure to comply with solvency margin imposed under licence conditions

 *   (1) If a licensed insurer has reasonable grounds to believe that a failure to maintain a solvency margin is likely to occur at any time within the next 3 years, the insurer must report the likely failure to the Bank as soon as is reasonably practicable.

-    (2) A licensed insurer that fails to comply with subsection (1) commits an offence and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (2) A licensed insurer that fails to comply with subsection (1) commits an offence and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 24(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Notification of decision

-##### 25 Bank must notify applicant of decision and give notice on its Internet site
+##### 25 Bank must notify applicant of decision and give notice on register

 *   (1) The Bank must, after it has made a decision on an application for a licence, give written notice of the decision to the applicant.

     (2) If the Bank refuses to issue a licence, the notice must contain, or be accompanied by, a statement of the Bank's reasons for the refusal.

-    (3) The Bank must give notice of the issue of a licence on the Bank's Internet site.
+    (3) The Bank must give notice of the issue of a licence on the register kept under [section 54A][73].

+    Section 25 heading: amended, on 4 September 2013, by [section 5(1)][363] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 25(3): replaced, on 4 September 2013, by [section 5(2)][363] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

 #### Bank must be notified before control is obtained and before corporate form is changed